FelicityMK/The-Budget-Tracker/README.md

 ##Features

-- Set an initial budget
-- Add multiple expenses with descriptions and amounts
+ Add expense descriptions and amounts
-- View total spent and remaining budget
+- View total spending and remaining budget
-- Data saved in a `.json` file for future use
+- Save and load budget data using JSON

 ##How to Run